equinor/flownet/docs/configuration_file.rst

     :module: flownet.config_parser._config_parser.create_schema_without_arguments

-Defining prior distributions in FlowNet
+Model parameters - defining prior distributions in FlowNet
 =======================================

 The different parameters to be tuned are defined in the **model_parameters**